davidawad/davidawad.github.io/policy.md

 ### Organizations I'm working with:

 There has been some fascinating work with the IEEE [Artificial Intelligence & Autonomous Systems Policy Committee (AI&ASPC)](https://ieeeusa.org/volunteers/committees/aiaspc/) that I'm a part of on self-driving car safety regulations, the role of machine learning in the justice system along with other issues.

-I'm also a member of the [ACM's US Technology Policy Committees on Law and Intellectual Property](https://www.acm.org/public-policy/ustpc).
+I'm also a member of policy committees at the [ACM on Law and Intellectual Property](https://www.acm.org/public-policy/ustpc) as well as the [National Space Society](https://space.nss.org/nss-policy-committee/).

 The house of representatives [Modernization Staff Association](https://twitter.com/msa_caphill) run by [Ananda Bhatia](https://www.linkedin.com/in/ananda-bhatia/) (for Seth Moulton in MA-6) has some digital projects I've helped coordinate along with [Code for America](https://www.codeforamerica.org/) to make it easier for congress to automate and deal with some of their newfound digital challenges since 2020.